 Moreover, foreign employees are eligible to bring their spouse and kids in Germany for a long term living.

-Read here more about chances to work in Germany as a nurse.
+Read more about working in Germany as a nurse.

 Nurses are needed in different industries, not only in classical hospitals (although it is still a favorite employment place).